-Beginning with students who entered Grade 7 in the 2020-2021 school year, or who were new to MCPS and in Grades 8-12, must receive one dose of the Tetanus-diptheria-acellular pertussis (Tdap) vaccination and one dose of the Meningococcal Conjugate Vaccination (MCV4) before the first day of school.
+Students who enter Grade 7 in the 2024-2025 school year, or who were new to MCPS and in Grades 8-12, must receive one dose of the Tetanusdiphtheria-acellular pertussis (Tdap) vaccination and one dose of the Meningococcal conjugate vaccination (MCV4) before the first day of school.
+Students who do not have the required vaccinations within 20 days of starting school must demonstrate proof of vaccination, positive titer results, or proof of a vaccination appointment.

 These vaccinations are required by the state of Maryland for school attendance.
-Acceptable proofs of vaccinations are a computer-generated vaccination record from the student's healthcare provider or the Maryland Department of Health Immunization Certificate (Form 896), found at https://www.montgomeryschoolsmd.org/departments/forms/pdf/mdh%20896.pdf, that is completed by the healthcare provider.
-Additional information about immunization requirements can be found here: https://www.montgomeryschoolsmd.org/info/immunizations/
+Acceptable proofs of vaccinations are a computer-generated vaccination record from the student's health-care provider or the Maryland Department of Health Immunization Certificate (Form 896), found www2.montgomeryschoolsmd.org/departments/forms/pdf/ mdh\896\form.pdf, that is completed by the health-care provider.

+Additional information about immunization requirements can be found here: www2.montgomeryschoolsmd.org/info/immunizations/